ryanswanstrom/LearnAnalytics-PredictiveAnalyticsForIoT/README.md

 ## For Instructor Led Training join a class chat at (need a GitHub account for this, but that's easy to get)

 [![Join the chat at https://gitter.im/analytics-at-ms/iotedu-hyderabad](https://badges.gitter.im/analytics-at-ms/Lobby.svg)](https://gitter.im/analytics-at-ms/iotedu-hyderabad?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

+## Contributing

+All code is licensed under the MIT license and we triage actively on GitHub.
+We enthusiastically welcome contributions and feedback.
+You can clone the repo and start contributing now.

+## Releases

+Please check the [releases](https://github.com/michhar/data-pipeline-education/releases) for updates.

+## Acknowledgements

+The CIQS team for the publishing of the Energy Demand Forecasting Quick Start solution.

+## License

+Copyright (c) Microsoft Corp.
+All rights reserved.
+Licensed under the MIT License;

+See license at [this](https://github.com/michhar/data-pipeline-education/blob/master/LICENSE.md) link.

+## Microsoft Open Source Code of Conduct

+We Value and Adhere to the Microsoft Open Source Code of Conduct.

+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.